-At the same time, strong innovation, particularly in fintech and digital (block-chain based) assets and currencies, is driving growth opportunities both domestically and for exported services.
-According to the Technology Investment Network's 2022 report, fintech is now the second largest tech sub-sector by revenue, within the tech sector, itself New Zealand's second biggest export earner.
+A key theme is strong innovation, particularly in fintech and digital (blockchain based) assets and currencies, is driving growth opportunities both domestically and for exported services.
+According to the Technology Investment Network's 2023 report, fintech is now the country's fastest-growing and highest-grossing tech subsector, securing tech as New Zealand's second biggest export earner.
 The New Zealand Council of Financial Regulators (COFR) provides an official forum for fintech-related regulation to support the sector.